 Today I would like to talk about why Mean Time To Recovery (MTTR) is a wrong metric to look at.

 For the past few years many software engineers have been using the DORA metrics to track the performance of software delivery.
 One of the DORA metrics is “Time to Restore Service”, also known as “Mean Time To Recovery (MTTR)”.
-A couple of years ago Courtney Nash wrote “MTTR is a Misleading Metric—Now What?” she criticized that the MTTR concept is too simplistic.
+A couple of years ago Courtney Nash wrote “MTTR is a Misleading Metric—Now What?” where she criticized that the MTTR concept is too simplistic.
 I could not agree more.

 When I recently wrote Mean vs. Median, I was reminded of Courtney’s